christos-tsotskas/aristoptimiser/README.md

 - add flake8 in the CI pipeline
 - add some badges
 - https://docs.docker.com/engine/reference/commandline/login/#credentials-store
+- more configuration for the webserver ( such as https://www.digitalocean.com/community/tutorials/how-to-serve-flask-applications-with-gunicorn-and-nginx-on-ubuntu-14-04)

 # R&D
 - possibly use Nameko for microservices (https://www.toptal.com/python/introduction-python-microservices-nameko)